sabjoslo/chirpy/README.md

 ## Getting user history

-The option `user` can be used to access tweets from a particular user.
+The option `user` can be used to access tweets from a particular user or a list of users.
 Twitter allows access to only the last 3200 tweets.
-The crawler saves the json objects of the tweets in a txt file, one per line.
-The option would only work if the account is public.
+The crawler saves the json objects of the tweets in a separate txt file for each user, one per line.
+The option would only work if the account(s) are public.

 The results are saved in user_name.txt in the approproate directories.

 #### Usage

-	chirpy user –u user_name –o output_dir
+	chirpy user –u user_name [user_name ...] –o output_dir

-- **-u**: username of the Twitter follower. @ is not required.
+- **-u**: username of the Twitter follower(s). @ is not required.
 - **-o**: *output_dir* is created in `pwd` if not present, for storing the captured file. `dpath` can be mentioned in `harvest.config` to specify a root path for storing all data.
 The directory would be created there in that case.

 The option creates username.txt in output_dir to save the results.